MRDarshan7/Marvel-Hangman-Guesser/README.md

 # Marvel-Hangman-Guesser

-Just execute the main.py file and...
-THERE YOU GO!
+Run the Marvel Hangman Guesser-0.1-win64.msi file and install the Marvel Hangman Guesser